-Wally Horn was elected in 2010 to his ninth term in the Iowa Senate, after serving five terms in the Iowa House of Representatives.
-He represents the northwest and southwest portions of Cedar Rapids and the southwest corner of Linn County, including Fairfax, Covington and East Walford.
+Wally Horn was elected in 2014 to his tenth term in the Iowa Senate, after serving five terms in the Iowa House of Representatives.
+He represents the portions of Cedar Rapids and the southwest corner of Linn County, including Fairfax, Covington and East Walford.

 Wally was Senate Majority Leader from 1992 to 1996.
 In 1995, President Bill Clinton accepted his invitation to address the Iowa Legislature, the first time a President has spoken in the Senate Chamber.

 Wally has participated in many national leadership conferences and overseas exchange programs, including a legislative delegation to Russia and he lead a National Conference of State Legislature’s delegation to Japan and to Italy.
-He has served on the NCSL Executive Board for 15 years and still serves on the the Council State Government and the Midwest Legislature’s Executive Board.
-He is also a member of the executive committee for the Democratic Legislative Campaign Committee.
+He has served on the NCSL Executive Board for 15 years and on the Midwest Legislature’s Executive Board.
+He is also a charter member of the executive committee for the Democratic Legislative Campaign Committee.

 Wally was a high school teacher, coach, and information facilitator for Cedar Rapids schools for more than 30 years before his retirement.
 He previously taught and coached in the Washington and Rudd-Rockford-Marble Rock school districts.

 A native of Bloomfield, Wally graduated from Bloomfield High School, served in the U.S. Army and earned his Bachelor’s and Master’s degrees from Truman State University in Missouri.
 He has done additional graduate studies at the University of Iowa and Texas A&M.